-- A. Whenever a violation of any competition term or Competition Rule has occurred or has been reported to have occurred, prior to or during the Douglas County Fair & Rodeo, it shall be reported to the Department Superintendent, or to the Douglas County Fair & Rodeo Management, to determine if, in fact, a violation has occurred.
-Only alleged violations reported within 24 hours of their occurrence will be investigated. - B. If in fact a rule infraction has occurred, the notified Douglas County Fair & Rodeo Management Representative shall inform the Fairgrounds Manager and the Douglas County Fair & Rodeo Board Chairman.
-If the infraction warrants an investigation, the Infraction Sub-Committee, identified in Section 1, XI, will be assembled to deliver a decision on the infraction.
+A. Whenever a violation of any competition term or Competition Rule has occurred or has been reported to have occurred, prior to or during the Douglas County Fair & Rodeo, it shall be reported first to the Department Superintendent, if possible for resolution, who will then elevate it to the

+Douglas County Fair & Rodeo Management if need be, to determine if, in fact, a violation has occurred.
+Only alleged violations reported within 24 hours of their occurrence will be investigated.

-- C. The Infraction Sub-Committee shall investigate the infraction, conduct interviews with the affected parties and determine a resolution of the issue and identify if any penalty, as identified in Section 1, VIII, shall be applied. - D. If the Infraction Sub-Committee shall generate a written response to the affected parties for the resolution for the Douglas County Fair & Rodeo Board Chairman's describing the infraction and the Infraction Sub-Committee's resolution. - E. The affected parties shall be notified of the resolution and identify any penalty that was invoked. - F. The Infraction Sub-Committee will present the issue and resolution to the Douglas County Fair & Rodeo Board for information only and to identify if the rule in question requires revision in the Competition Rules.
+- 1. If the Department Superintendent is unavailable, the alleged violation shall be reported to the Douglas County Fair & Rodeo Management. - B. If in fact a rule infraction has occurred, the notified Douglas County Fair & Rodeo Management Representative shall inform the Fairgrounds Manager and the Douglas County Fair & Rodeo Board Chairman.
+If the infraction warrants an investigation, the Infraction Sub-Committee, identified in Section 1, XI, will be assembled to investigate and deliver a decision on the infraction. - C. The Infraction Sub-Committee shall investigate the infraction, conduct interviews with the affected parties and determine a resolution of the issue and identify if any penalty, as identified in Section 1, VIII, shall be applied. - D. If the Infraction Sub-Committee shall generate a written response to the affected parties for the resolution for the Douglas County Fair & Rodeo Board Chairman's describing the infraction and the Infraction Sub-Committee's resolution. - E. The affected parties shall be notified of the resolution and be informed of any penalty that was invoked. - F. The Infraction Sub-Committee will present the issue and resolution to the Douglas County Fair & Rodeo Board for information only and to identify if the rule in question requires revision in the Competition Rules.
 The decision of the Infraction Sub-Committee is final.